Bernotsha/Bernotsha/README.md

 - 📫 How to reach me: Contact me Directly using this mailid: [bernotsha1999@gmail.com](mailto:bernotsha1999@gmail.com).
 - ⚡ Fun fact: I can code without break.

-##### ACHIEVEMENT
+##### ACHIEVEMENT:-
-I have created an Android Application CORONA SUPPORT which is used to break the covid chain in our society.
+I have created an Android Application [CORONA SUPPORT](https://www.thesonagroup.com/blog/corona-scan-and-corona-support-innovative-apps-by-sona-college-of-technology-and-vee-technologies-to-tackle-covid-19.html) which is used to break the covid chain in our society.